 Smith sidesteps questions about FBI raid but won’t deny she could be subject of probe

 Rep. Robin Smith, R-Hixson, talks with reporters on the opening day of the 112th General Assembly.
+She resigned Monday after being indicted on federal wire fraud charges.
 (Photo: John Partipilo)

 Days after the FBI raided her office and home, state Rep. Robin Smith denied being a “target” of a federal investigation but stopped short of saying she’s not a “subject” of the FBI probe.